nicholasw2994/Enterprise-systems/README.md

 # Enterprise-systems
-this is the read me file
+The python file is a simple helloworld script.
+When run it just prints out hello world in the terminal.